IFB-ElixirFr/katacoda-scenarios/ifb-unix/session01/intro.md

 During this course, you will discover the Unix system and run some Bash commands.

-The left panel contains the explanations and guides to run Unix commands.
-Use the right panel to type the command examples and experiment as you wish.
+The left panel contains explanations and guides to run Unix commands.
+Use the right panel to type command examples and experiment as you wish.

-During the course, some instructions will be explained.
-They will be written like `this` and must be copied in the right window.
-Their text can be modified if you like, but in order to answer questions or quizz, we recommend copying and pasting the proposed instructions exactly as they are writen.
+During the course, some Bash commands will be explained.
+They will be written like `this example` and must be copied in the right panel.
+You could modify them, but in order to answer questions or quizzes, we advise you to copy the proposed instructions exactly as they are.